noctemhealth/insomnia-survey/README.md

 ## Instructions to run locally:
-Clone the repository locally and cd into insomnia-survey and run *docker-compose up*
+1. Clone the repository locally
+2. cd into insomnia-survey
+3. run *docker-compose up*

 You should be able to access the UI at **http://localhost:4000/patientSurvey**

+thanks,
+Swathi Vallabhani